fefeme/write-menu/README.md

 # write-menu

-Powershell CHUI Menu
+## Powershell CHUI Menu

-## Why?

 I tried a couple of other chui menu solutions for the powershell- but none of them really worked with the pipeline.
-So i created ANOTHER one. *Sigh*.
+So I created ANOTHER one. *Sigh*.
 This one fits my needs- but it's not yet fully tested.

 ## Usage